square/javapoet/README.md

 In this case we write the file to `System.out`, but we could also get it as a string (`JavaFile.toString()`) or write it to the file system (`JavaPoet.writeTo()`).

-The [JavaPoet Javadoc][javadoc] catalogs the complete JavaPoet API, which we explore below.
+The [Javadoc][javadoc] catalogs the complete JavaPoet API, which we explore below.

 ### Code & Control Flow